Recruitment and Selection Course

-This practical one-day course provides participants with the skills, knowledge and confidence to recruit and select the right team member for the job.
+This practical course provides participants with the skills, knowledge and confidence to recruit and select the right team member for the job.

 We recommend that the recruitment training programme takes into consideration your company’s recruitment and selection process.
 As a result, this will ensure that the training embeds best practice across the organisation.

 Importantly, participants go on to practice their interviewing skills during the course.
 Hence we use either internal candidates (not attending the programme and unfamiliar to the participants); or candidates external to the organisation.
-Consequently, this provides participants with more of a “real life” experience.
+This provides participants with more of a “real life” experience.

 In addition, we can also deliver a more extensive course based over 2 days that includes

 competency based interviewing techniques.

 - Recognised the importance of adopting a structured recruitment process as well as the use of relevant selection methods

 - Screened candidates’ CVs or application forms using an agreed selection criteria for a job role.
 In addition, to identify any anomalies for further research

 - Prepared for a first stage selection interview to ensure they create the right first impressions and candidate engagement

 - Asked effective questions as well as accurately assess the candidate’s potential suitability for the role

 Effective recruitment and selection methods